vinicius0026/blog/_posts/2020-05-15-modularizing-the-logic-of-your-vue-application.md

 }
 ```

 Again, this is a contrived example, but it already looks better than before.
 We now have the objects with the appropriate type from the modules' create functions (instead of having just the type inference).
-In an more realistic scenario, the `user` would probably come from the store as the authenticated user, the product would come from some selector that reads from a product list, the rate and quantity would be set in the UI using inputs and it would be possible to add/remove/update line items directly in the ui.
+In a more realistic scenario, the `user` would be the authenticated user; the product would come from some selector that reads from a product list; the rate and quantity would be set in the UI using inputs; and it would be possible to add/remove/update line items directly in the UI.
 We will build those components in the next article.

-# Wrapping up
+## Wrapping up

-At this point, we can have a good degree of confidence that our invoice related logic is working.
-We should probably add some more tests, but we have a very good baseline to develop our invoice application.
+At this point, we can have a fair degree of confidence that our invoice related logic is working.
+We should probably add some more tests, but we have a great baseline to develop our invoice application.

-We have built a solid functional core with our application logic.
-We are not spreading the business rules across components and, when the time comes to wire this functionality up with the ui, the components will end up being a very thin layer to connect the user actions to our core modules.
+We have built a solid functional core for our application logic.
+We are not spreading the business rules across components and, when the time comes to wire this functionality up with the UI, the components will end up being a skinny layer to connect the user actions to our core modules.

 Let me know what you think of this approach in the comments!